Laser power scaling: Fiber disk lasers

+Gas lasers

+Since power scaling is limited by the volume of the gain media, gas lasers (especially CO2 lasers) were the first lasers that exceeded the kilowatt limit.
+While increasing gas volumes is not challenging in the first place, pumping the respective volume homogeneously limited the power scaling to several tens of kilowatts in the 1970 and 1980s.

 Coherent addition and combining beams

 Scalability can also be achieved by combining separate laser beams.
 Completely independent beams cannot usually be combined to produce a beam with higher radiance than each beam has alone.
 Beams can only be combined if they are coherent with each other.
 Such beams can be combined actively or passively.

 In the passive combining (or coherent addition) of lasers, only the few modes common to all of the combined lasers can be above the lasing threshold.
 Efficient passive combining of eight lasers has been reported.
 Further power scaling requires exponential growth of the gain bandwidth and/or length of the individual lasers.

 Active combining implies the real-time measurement of the phase of individual lasers' output, and quick adjustment to keep them all in phase.
 Such adjustment can be done by adaptive optics, which is effective for suppression of phase noise at acoustic frequencies.
 Faster schemes based on all-optical switching are being researched.